scozic/jxapi-core/doc/manual/UsingTheWrapper.md

 ### REST request pagination

 A common design in REST APIs is to provide 'pagination' interface to load large data in chunks.
 Such APIs use a page index in request to specify which 'page' of data to load, and response provide next page (or last page) information.
-The `RestRequestPagination` class has been designed to load all pages from a specified index from a generic such API.
+The `PaginationUtil` class has been designed to load all pages from a specified index from a generic such API.
 See [RestRequestPagination](./RestRequestPagination.md) to learn more.

 ## Websocket endpoints